skovy/skovy.dev/content/blog/tree-shaking-font-awesome/index.md

 This is where webpack's automated tree shaking can really shine ✨.
 In order to leverage webpack, the usages need to be explicit so it can properly determine what is and isn't used.
-With this approach, first remove the `library.add` setup entirely.
+With this approach, the `library.add` setup needs to be removed entirely.
 Now, the icons need to be explicitly imported.
-So the above `FontAwesomeIcon` example would become the following.
+The above `FontAwesomeIcon` example would become the following.

 ```javascript